Pair creation by time-dependent electric fields: Analytic solutions: Time evolution of the QED vacuum

 In our case $c$ is given by Eq.~(\ref{c}) and the expansion of the expressions $1/(n+c)$ into powers of $\mathcal{E}$ gives

 Substituting here the consecutive values of $n$ we reproduce the factors in the denominators of (\ref{six}).

 Even though each term of the expansion into powers of $\mathcal E$ is finite, for $b=0$ the series becomes only an asymptotic one.
-In order to make this point absolutely clear, we calculated for $q=0$ the first 8 terms of the perturbation series for the number of produced pairs for two values of $b$. \begin{widetext}
+In order to make this point absolutely clear, we calculated for $q=0$ the first 8 terms of the perturbation series for the number of produced pairs for two values of $b$.

-\end{widetext} These expansions leave no doubt that the first series is convergent for $\mathcal{E}<1$ (the coefficients tend to zero) while the second is only asymptotic (the coefficients grow exponentially).
-The transition from the convergent series to the asymptotic series is the mechanism for the reappearance of the Schwinger singularity when the adiabatic switching is removed.
+These expansions leave no doubt that the first series is convergent, at least for $\mathcal{E}<1$ since the coefficients tend to zero.
+The convergence is further improved due to the alternating signs of the coefficients.
+The second series is only asymptotic since the coefficients grow exponentially and they are all positive.
+This was to be expected because the case $b=0$ corresponds to the time-independent electric field when the Schwinger formula precludes the possibility of an expansion in powers of $\mathcal{E}$.
+We shall illustrate these results with the graphs of the pair density.